-Press and Public Relations
+Media and Public Relations

-Disaster Action members wrote many articles on issues relating to the human aspects of emergency response as well as on corporate responsibility and health and safety for newspapers such as the Guardian and the Independent and for professional and trade magazines such as Blueprint, The Safety and Health Practitioner, the Lancet, Police Review and Policing Today.
+Key themes in our media profile have been the human aspects of emergency response as well as on corporate responsibility and health and safety for newspapers such as the Guardian and the Independent and for professional and trade magazines such as Blueprint, The Safety and Health Practitioner, the Lancet, Police Review and Policing Today.

-A blog piece by Anne Eyre,'Psychological support in disasters is public health’s business', appeared in Better Health for All on 14 February 2014. http://betterhealthforall.org/2014/02/14/psychological-support-in-disasters-is-public-healths-business/
+A blog piece by Anne Eyre,'Psychological support in disasters is public health’s business', appeared in Better Health for All on 14 February 2014.

-Disaster Action member Edie Fassnidge wrote a letter to her mother and sister, which was published in the Guardian on the seventh anniversary of the South East Asian tsunami, which is available from the link A letter to … Mum and Alice, seven years after the tsunami
+Disaster Action member Edie Fassnidge wrote a letter to her mother and sister, which was published in the Guardian on the seventh anniversary of the South East Asian tsunami, which is available from this link: "A letter to … Mum and Alice, seven years after the tsunami".

-Requests for interviews can be sent to firstname.lastname@example.org.
+Requests for interviews can be sent here.